 Using ーra ら

 It just so happens that korera これら, sorera それら, and arera あれら exist for the plural sense.
 However, they refer to things at the individual level.
 This means they can be translated as “(each of) these,” “(each of) those,” “(each of) those (over there).”
 These words are largely used in the written language unless ignoring the individuality of what “these” and “those” refer to would be illogical.
-It’s important to note that arera あれら is actually not used at all aside from Japanese is used in translated text from English.
+It’s important to note that arera あれら is actually not used at all aside from Japanese directly translated from English.

 To unpack all this, we will now look at several example sentences utilizing these words so that you can see exactly when they’re used.